hooktstudios/capistrano-recipes/README.md

     load 'config/capistrano-recipes/utils/assets'
     after "deploy:update_code", "assets:sass_compile"

-Important Notes :
+## Important Notes

+### Apps Recipes

-- Apps recipes configures/overwrites the default behaviour events
+Theses recipes configure and/or overwrite Capistrano default behaviour events as required by those kind of apps or deployments.

+### Utils Recipes

-- Utils recipes do not configure any event, you must specify them, ex. after "deploy:update_code", "assets:sass_compile"
+Theses recipes do not configure any event, you must specify it in your deploy.rb.

+Ex. after "deploy:update_code", "assets:sass_compile".

+Plug them in your recipe as needed.

+## What's in this?

+You'll find tasks and informations to manage various stuff with capistrano like :

+* Ruby apps
+    * RVM (ruby version manager : run proper ruby version for your deployment)
+    * Bundler (app packages management)
+    * Unicorn (fast & zero-downtime deployments)
+    * ModRails (quick & easy)
+* PHP apps
+    * CakePHP
+    * Lithium
+    * PHP-FPM
+* Assets management
+    * LESS precompile
+    * SASS precompile
+* Other recipes & tricks
+    * Crontab reload
+    * Multistages
+    * SSH forwarding

+More details on somes of the recipes bellow.

 ## Ruby

-### Unicorn Zero-Downtime deployments
+### Unicorn Zero-Downtime Deployments

 Check the provided sample configuration (config-samples/unicorn.rb)